Ek Tha Raja Ek Thi Rani: Season 1

-Gayatri steals Ranaji's body from the his burial conducted by the deceitful Badi Rani Maa.
+Gayatri steals Ranaji's body from his burial conducted by the deceitful Badi Rani Maa.
 She then gives him a proper burial among the loyal men of Ameerkot.
 She then rescues her mother from Badi Rani Maa, who wishes to use her mother to get to Gayatri by threatening to hang the mother if Gayatri does not come in front of her.
 After 9 months, Gayatri gives birth to a baby girl.
 During these nine months, the women were trained by Rajmata to fight, since King Kaal had decreed that any pregnant woman should be killed in search of Gayatri.
 After giving birth to her child, she goes to the palace with her baby, Rajmata, Lukhan and her army to fight Badi Rani Maa and Kaal.
 Meanwhile, Kaal becomes the king of Ameerkot, supported by Queen grandmother (Badi Rani Maa) since she had a dream when Kaal threatened her to become the king of Ameerkot.Meanwhile, her son Kunwar Chandravadan was expecting to be the king.
 While Gayatri triumphs in finishing Kaal off and reclaiming the throne of Ameerkot, Badi Rani Maa goes to beg Gayatri, but Gayatri does not believe her.
 She kicks her away.
 When the Queen grandmother regains consciousness, she tries to kill Gayatri's baby who is tied to her (Gayatri's) back, but stabs Gayatri instead.
 But before Gayatri falls down, she also leaves Badi Rani Maa with a gift.
 She renders her handicapped by cutting one of her hands with a sword.
 Kaal finishes off Gayatri and she dies, while Rajmata and the baby escape.
 Ranaji and Gayatri reunite in heaven.

 Rajmata and the baby girl are met by Chandravadan who has orders from his mother, Badi Rani Maa to kill them.
 He then spares their lives as Rajmata is able to convince him that Queen grandmother (Badi Rani Maa) will never give him the throne.
 That she has given it to Kaal, an outsider instead of her own son.
 Rajmata, Lukhan, and the baby girl are in a vehicle to another place.
 They name the baby girl Rani.